pramonettivega/getting_started_ndp/README.md

 ## Acknowledgement

 This tutorial recognizes the worked developed by Ivannia Gomez Moreno, whose project in developing a model for segmented vegetation fuels classification served as the sample project to demonstrate the features of NDP.

+**CLOSING NOTE:** This tutorial is part of the BETA version of NDP, and as such, it may contain some imperfections or errors.
+We welcome all valuable feedback to assist us in refining the content, enhancing the structure, and improving overall clarity.